-Federal safety regulators cited BAE Systems for numerous “serious” violations at the Radford Army Ammunition Plant in Radford, Virginia, after a June 2018 flash fire that erupted in the facility killed one BAE employee and injured two others.
+Federal safety regulators cited BAE Systems for numerous “serious” violations at the Radford Army Ammunition Plant in Radford, Virginia.
+In June 2018, a flash fire erupted in the facility, killing one BAE employee and injuring two more.

 The ammunition plant, also known as the Radford Arsenal, is the main ammunition and explosives manufacturing facility operated by the U.S. Department of Defense.
 The DOD contracted BAE to manage operations at the sprawling facility, which occupies thousands of acres in southwestern Virginia.

 The U.S. Occupational Safety and Health Administration (OSHA) investigated the deadly fire but did not publish its findings.
 The Roanoke Times obtained the OSHA report from the U.S. Department of Labor after another fire broke out on June 6 2019.
 This fire left one worker with burn injuries and three firefighters with smoke-inhalation injuries.